-The API connector is intended for you to use to capture data into the CRM via the API.
+The API connector is intended for you to capture data into the CRM via the API.
 It requires no coding (vs using the API documentation and writing your own solution).

 You can also install it on as many websites are you own, and use it to send data to a central CRM.

 To do this, it needs your API details from your CRM install.
 Here’s how it may look in practice, with a central CRM, accepting data from a network of sites.

 The API Connector is written to help you get contacts from external sites into your CRM.
 It currently supports the following: